paradise-fi/RoFI/doc/intro/compiling.rst

 .. code-block:: sh

-    🤖 R $ rmake desktop    # Compile all targets from the suite desktop 🤖 R $ rmake rofi-vis   # Compile only target rofi-vis (and its dependencies) 🤖 R $ rmake tools/     # Compile all targets that are in the source tree under prefix 🤖 R $ rmake tools/ doc # You can mix various types of targets 🤖 R $ rmake --all      # Compile everything
+    $ rmake desktop    # Compile all targets from the suite desktop
+    $ rmake rofi-vis   # Compile only target rofi-vis (and its dependencies)
+    $ rmake tools/     # Compile all targets that are in the source tree under prefix
+    $ rmake tools/ doc # You can mix various types of targets
+    $ rmake --all      # Compile everything

 Note that once you compile a target, you can directly run the binaries as they are in ``PATH``.
 If you would like to inspect the build artifacts, they are